Foundations of Film

 When was the last time you were responsible for picking your reading for a course?
 At the beginning of this class, you will generate a list of books you want to read, and then you will campaign for your favorite; after the campaign season ends, you’ll vote, and several books will win.
 We’ll spend the term reading them, examining them for character, theme, structure, style, and message.
 How does choosing the text intersect with investment in the reading?
 Is the text a great book?
 Ultimately, you decide whether the books deserve spots on the shelf and how you go about choosing your next read.
 You will respond to the reading in various forms of writing, class discussions, projects, and presentations.

-Previous winners: 1984, Room, Lolita, Brave New World, Catch 22, Adventures of Huckleberry Finn, Lord of the Flies, Scarlet Letter, On the Road, The Kite Runner, Harry Potter and the Sorcerer’s Stone, Gone Girl, Fight Club.
+Previous winners: 1984, Room, Lolita, Brave New World, Catch-22, The Adventures of Huckleberry Finn, Lord of the Flies, The Scarlet Letter, Little Women, On the Road, The Kite Runner, Gone Girl, Fight Club.

 This class will have a particular focus on the skills of reading and analytical writing.